Courses

 This course serves as the core requirement for the collaborative specialization in Sexual Diversity Studies.
 It covers important theories, methods, and historical movements in queer, trans, and sexuality studies across the disciplines.
 It approaches sexuality studies through an intersectional lens by examining how colonialism, settler colonialism, migration, class structure, and neoliberalism shape and are shaped by gender and sexual minorities locally and globally.

 Enrollment in SDS1000 is restricted to students in the SDS collaborative specialization.
-Students in the SDS collaborative can request enrollment through ACORN.
+Students in the SDS collaborative can request enrolment through ACORN.
 Students outside of Faculty of Arts and Science may also have to submit an add/drop form.

-Time: Fall Term, Thursdays 1-4pm
+Time: Fall 2024, Thursdays 3-5pm